nokiiaa/bitty/readme.md

 Here's what it looks like on my machine right now, running neovim:
 ![screenshot](images/image.png)

-With a few minor visual artifacts and bugs here and there and a lack of support for emojis or resizing the window, it's currently at a stage where it's generally functional for most use cases but not necessarily usable as a daily driver.
+With a few minor visual artifacts and bugs here and there and a lack of support for emojis, it's currently at a stage where it's generally functional for most use cases but not necessarily usable as a daily driver.

 I implement ANSI escape codes as I need them.
 Around 33 parsing rules have been implemented to that end, powered by a DFA for convenience.